 - I’m active.
 I don’t have a sedentary job (-2 years)

-Research conducted by the University of California San Diego found women who were sedentary had shorter telomeres (the caps on the ends of DNA), while longer telomeres are associated with aging better.
-In fact, sitting for ten hours or more could age you by up to eight years.
 It’s recommended adults should break up long periods of sitting with some light activity.
-This could be a simply standing up from your desk and going for a short walk around the office, or doing a quick 15-minute yoga class on your lunch break.
+This could be simply standing up from your desk and going for a short walk or doing a quick 15-minute yoga session on your lunch break.

 5. Do you smoke?

 - No, but I used to (no change)